grrr-amsterdam/wordpress-scaffold/README.md

 A WordPress 'Pro' scaffold, including a starter theme using [Twig](https://twig.symfony.com/) templates via [Timber](https://github.com/timber/timber/).

+## Requirements

+This scaffold requires the plugin [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/).
+The server needs to run PHP version 7.1 and php71-php-fpm.

 ## Quick start

 To start a new project, run: